Version 18 of the Handbook was published on 1 November 2016. For more information, please click "History" above.

 all of the managers and interest holders are lawyers and legally qualified bodies.

-The business of a recognised body may consist only of the provision of:
+The business of a recognised body or recognised sole practice may consist only of the provision of:

 professional services of the sort provided by individuals practising as solicitors and/or lawyers of other jurisdictions; and

-professional services of the sort provided by notaries public, but only if a notary public is a manager or employee of a recognised body,
+professional services of the sort provided by notaries public, but only if a notary public is a manager or employee of a recognised body; and

 education and training activities; and